 The congregation was officially chartered as a new church on March 27, 1988.
 Our building was completed and dedicated on June 3, 1990.
 The Rev. Pete Perry was the organizing Pastor and the first installed Pastor.
 He served MorningStar Presbyterian Church until 1994.
 The Rev. Millie Snyder served as the second installed Pastor of the congregation beginning November 1995.
-The Rev. Stephen Mitchell has served as the third installed Pastor since July 2006.
+Dr. Jeff Paschal has served MorningStar since April 2021.

 History of the Presbyterian Church USA

 In the New Testament, Presbuteros means “elder” and refers to the custom of choosing leaders and advisors from among the wisest members of the church.